 Have you ever been bitten by a centipede?

 More Dangerous Centipede Bites

 There are, however, some centipedes out there that are truly fearsome.
-There are large — think nearly a foot long — centipedes that can delver enough venom to cause a toxic reaction that can kill. the symptoms of a bite like this are:
+There are large — think nearly a foot long — centipedes that can delver enough venom to cause a toxic reaction that can kill.
+Although these centipedes are relatively uncommon and not often seen, they are out there and they do occasionally bite people.
+The symptoms of a bite like this are:

 severe pain, which is usually in proportion to the size of the centipede